InsiteSoftware/commerce-csharp-sdk/README.md

             };
         }
     }

 ```

-A another option if you're not using the IServiceCollection extension method is to call our static `ClientConfig` class's `InitClientConfig(string hostURL, string clientId, string clientSecret, bool isCachingEnabled)` within your start up class, before you register the services to your IoC Container.
+A another option if you're not using the `IServiceCollection` extension method is to call our static `ClientConfig` class's `InitClientConfig(string hostURL, string clientId, string clientSecret, bool isCachingEnabled)` within your start up class, before you register the services to your IoC Container.

 ```sh
 ClientConfig.InitClientConfig("hostURL", "clientId", "clientSecret", isCachingEnabled)
 ```

 ##### If Caching is enabled
-If you have enabled caching, [Akavache](https://github.com/reactiveui/Akavache) will be required to add to your project.
-Once added, you'll need to grab an instance of Akavache's `IFilesystemProvider` interface.
+If you have enabled caching, you will need to add [Akavache](https://github.com/reactiveui/Akavache) to your project.
+Once added, you will need to grab an instance of Akavache's `IFilesystemProvider` interface.
 We recommend using Splat's Locator class to grab this service to register to your IoC Container.

 If using IServiceCollection:
 `services.AddSingleton(Locator.Current.GetService<IFilesystemProvider>());`

 # 2. Implement Additional Services
-This project relies on some platform specific services in order to function properly.
-The interfaces are provided by this API SDK.
+Once the package has been configured using either approach, you will need to implement platform specific services in order for the SDK to function properly.
+The interfaces to do this are provided by the API SDK package.
 However, you will need to implement these services yourself.
 1. ILocalStorageService
 2. ISecureStorageService
 3. INetworkService